Sonora Rally © 2015-2018 All rights reserved

 Only in the bivouac

 In cross-country rally, competitors take care of themselves on the race course.
 Crew support can only be given in the bivouac.
-Any support provided to competitors by crew members on Specials or Transfers is forbidden.
+Any support provided to competitors by crew members on Specials or Transfers is forbidden except where specifically authorized by the rally organization.
 Only competitors can help other competitors on Specials or Transfers (Liaisons).

 Learn how this rally works